 The Group requires a substantial amount of capital to fund the working capital requirements and business expansion.
-Our operation and growth have been primarily been financed by cash generated from our operating activities and we adopt a prudent funding and treasury policy to our overall business operation.
-During FY2022, we had not used any financial instruments for hedging purpose.
+Our operation and growth have been primarily financed by cash generated from our operating activities and we adopt a prudent funding and treasury policy to our overall business operation.
+During FY2023, we had not used any financial instruments for hedging purpose.

-The Group had also made certain loans from the banks to finance our operation and details of them are set out in note 24 to the consolidated financial statements in this annual report.
+The Group had also made certain loans from the banks to finance our operation and business growth.
+Details of them are set out in note 25 to the consolidated financial statements in this annual report.